darktjm/gamesup/README.md

 `xboxdrv`.
 Maybe some day I'll resume work on an LD_PRELOAD-based remapper, but for now, I'm out of energy and either of these will probably do.

+Note that I have recently restarted an LD_PRELOAD-based remapper (although not exactly what I envisiaged when I wrote the line above).
+It's in this project as joy-remap.c, and the top documentation block describes its usage.
+That's all I'll say about it for now, because it currently offers little to no advantage over the methods described below, and is largely untested.

 [MoltenGamePad](https://github.com/jgeumlek/MoltenGamepad/) seemed
 pretty nice on first look, but its only advantage over `xboxdrv` is